-The volume in all treatments starts out rather low27 but trade volume moves quickly into the direction of the Nash-equilibrium.
+The volume in all treatments starts out rather low but trade volume moves quickly into the direction of the Nash-equilibrium.
 Between rounds 8 and 12 behavior has stabilized.

-27 It is likely that these trajectories are anchored by the examples in the instructions; in the examples we used low numbers to facilitate understanding of the basic relationships.
+&lt;sup>32 It is likely that these trajectories are anchored by the examples in the instructions; in the examples we used low numbers to facilitate understanding of the basic relationships.